PhysicsLAB Practice Problems

 Electric fields

-Directions: On this worksheet you will investigate properties of electric fields.
+Topics: On this worksheet you will investigate properties of electric fields.

 Question 1 Which set of equations correctly describes the electric fields in this diagram?
 The central +4 point charge has no dimension.